Limiting The Use Of Cell Phones In Company-Owned Vehicles

 • Using social media

-Distracted driving causes accidents.
-Each year thousands of people die after a car accident caused by a distracted driver.
+Distracted driving is a contributing factor in many accidents.
+Each year, a significant number of fatalities are reported following car accidents involving distracted drivers.
 According to the National Highway Traffic Safety Administration, 3,142 people died in 2019 after a car crash with a distracted driver.
 The National Highway Traffic Safety Administration claims that any non-driving activity that a driver does while driving can cause potentially deadly accidents.

-David Teater’s Plea to Business to End Distracted Driving
+David Teater’s Plea To Business To End Distracted Driving

 Understanding that distracted driving has the potential to end tragically, David Teater used his experience as a CEO to persuade business leaders to change their company practices.
 After the loss of his son and as he began to pick up the pieces of his life, Teater had an idea.